MeasureTransport/MParT/README.md

-# MParT: A Monotone Parameterization Toolbox
+# MParT: Monotone Parameterization Toolbox
 A CPU/GPU performance-portable library for parameterizing and constructing monotone functions in the context of measure transport and regression.

 ## Installation